w3f/polkadot-wiki/docs/learn/learn-parachains-faq.md

 Substrate provides [FRAME Pallets](https://docs.substrate.io/main-docs/fundamentals/runtime-intro/) as part of its framework to seamlessly build a rustic-based blockchain.
 Part of FRAME are pallets that can be used for consensus. {{ polkadot: Polkadot :polkadot }} {{ kusama: Kusama :kusama }}
-being a Substrate-based chain relies on BABE as the block production scheme and GRANDPA as the finality gadget as part of its consensus mechanism.
+being a Substrate-based chain rely on BABE as the block production scheme and GRANDPA as the finality gadget as part of its consensus mechanism.
 Collectively, this is a [Hybrid Consensus Model](learn-consensus.md#hybrid-consensus), where block production and block finality are separate.
 Parachains only need to produce blocks as they can rely on the relay chain to